School Complaints Procedure Policy

 The complainant will be invited to complete the Stage 2 Complaint Form and return it to the Headteacher within 10 school working days of receipt of the form.

 Formal (Stage 2)

-On receipt of a completed Stage 2 Complaint Form (click here to download) and within 3 school working days, the Headteacher will acknowledge receipt, clarify who will be investigating and give an indication of when a response will be given.
+On receipt of a completed Stage 2 Complaint Form (please request from the college) and within 3 school working days, the Headteacher will acknowledge receipt, clarify who will be investigating and give an indication of when a response will be given.
 If at all possible, the college will investigate and respond within 10 school working days.
 If this is not possible, the reason why will be explained and an alternative timescale agreed.
 A longer timescale may be necessary if meetings are required to fully understand the complaint and/or to investigate it.